-All applications for main town centre uses that are not in an existing centre as defined by Local Plan (Core Strategy) policy CS4 and Local Plan (Allocations) policy AL3 will require a sequential assessment in line with paragraph 24 of the NPPF.

-All applications for retail, leisure and office development of more than 2,500 square metres that are not in an existing centre as defined by Local Plan (Core Strategy) policy CS4 and Local Plan (Allocations) policy AL3 will require an impact assessment in line with paragraph 26 of the NPPF.
+All applications for main town centre uses that are not in an existing centre as defined by Local Plan (Core Strategy) policy CS4 and Local Plan (Allocations) policy AL3 and Presubmission Local Plan 2036 Policy C6 will require a sequential assessment in line with the NPPF.
+This also applies to A1 retail uses with a net sales floor area of more than 280 sqm.
+All applications for retail, leisure and office development of more than 2,500 square metres that are not in an existing centre as defined by Local Plan (Core Strategy) policy CS4 and Local Plan (Allocations) policy AL3 will require an impact assessment in line with the NPPF.
 There is no locally set threshold in the Local Plan.

-• Local Plan (Core Strategy/Allocations) CS4; AL3
+- Local Plan (Core Strategy/Allocations) CS4; AL3 - Pre-Submission Local Plan 2036; C6

-Transport Assessment
+Transport Assessment/Transport Statement